Yellen's encore: Lending economic heft to Biden's virus plan

 Viewed as an outsider to partisan politics, she now has a place in President Joe Biden’s inner sanctum, a Ph.D. economist who does the reading, knows the numbers and treats her staff as peers rather than underlings.

-Yellen had been at the White House to strategize about how to push through President Joe Biden’s proposed $1.9 trillion coronavirus relief plan — a package that could determine how quickly the U.S. economy heals, how the Democrats fare in the midterm elections and just how much Americans can trust the government to solve the nation's toughest problems.
+Yellen, entourage in tow, had been at the White House to strategize about how to push through Biden’s proposed $1.9 trillion coronavirus relief plan -- a package that could determine how quickly the U.S. economy heals, how the Democrats fare in the midterm elections and just how much Americans can trust the government to solve the nation's toughest problems.

 The House passed the package Saturday, sending it to the Senate.

-She is framing the need for the giant COVID-19 bill in starkly human terms, and her credentials are enough to give pause to Republican lawmakers and other economists who argue the package is so big it would overwhelm the economy.
+She is framing the need for the giant COVID-19 bill in starkly human terms, applying a lifetime of research and thought to the challenge of recovering the jobs lost to the pandemic at a record clip.
+And her credentials are enough to give pause to Republican lawmakers and other economists who argue the package is so big it would overwhelm the economy.

 “Yellen is uniquely poised," said Brian Deese, director of Biden’s National Economic Council.
-“She has as much experience and expertise of addressing the challenges of our time as any living economic policymaker today.”
+"She has as much experience and expertise of addressing the challenges of our time as any living economic policymaker today.
+She doesn’t have a steep learning curve.”

 Even in a Washington riven by partisanship, Yellen is held in high regard by members of both parties.
-As president of the San Francisco Fed, she sounded the alarm about the housing bubble before it fully burst in 2008.
-She helped nurse the economy back to health as the Fed’s vice chair and then as chair sustained the longest expansion in U.S. history.
+As president of the San Francisco Fed, she sounded the alarm about the housing bubble before it fully burst in 2008, triggering the Great Recession.
+She helped nurse the economy back to health as the Fed’s vice chair and then as chair sustained the longest expansion in U.S. history by holding interest rates near historic lows.

+During Yellen's confirmation hearing, Republican Sen. Mike Crapo of Idaho opened his questioning by saying how much he appreciated her public service: “We had a good working relationship while you were at the Fed and I look forward to developing and continuing that good working relationship."

+Nobel Prize-winning economist Joseph Stiglitz, who considers Yellen to be one of his best former students and her husband, George Akerlof, to be one of his best friends, said she is a rarity in the nation's capital.

+“We should think about it as a compliment to Biden that he wanted somebody who was a technocrat,” Stiglitz said.
+“She’s a very bright, congenial, humorous and nice person, a combination which is very unusual in Washington.”

-Yellen's hard-won credibility is now staked on administering a dose of financial adrenaline and mass vaccinations that can bring back the 9.9 million jobs lost to the pandemic within the next two years, an unprecedented burst of hiring.
+Yellen's hard-won credibility is now staked on administering a dose of financial adrenaline and mass vaccinations that can bring back the 9.9 million jobs lost to the pandemic within the next two years.
+That would be an unprecedented burst of hiring.
+By contrast, it took a grinding six-plus years to recover the jobs lost in the 2008 recession.

 Biden's proposed stimulus package is broad, with its $1,400 checks to eligible Americans and nearly $500 billion for schools and state and local governments.
 But Yellen believes that more narrowly targeted measures on unemployment benefits or food aid might miss deserving people like the mother who was forced to leave her job because the pandemic closed schools and childcare centers.

-“The truth is there are pockets of pain that go beyond what can be reached in those highly targeted ways,” she said at a recent New York Times conference.
+“Success to me would be if we can get back to pre-pandemic levels of unemployment,” Yellen said at a recent New York Times conference.
+“The truth is there are pockets of pain that go beyond what can be reached in those highly targeted ways.”

-After the Fed, Yellen joined the Brookings Institution and gave speeches on economic policy to major companies that paid her in excess of $7 million.
-She recommended that because of low interest rates Biden could embrace a large aid package financed by debt.
+After the Fed, Yellen joined the Brookings Institution and gave speeches on economic policy to major companies such as Goldman Sachs, Google and the hedge fund Citadel that paid her in excess of $7 million.
+She recommended that because of low interest rates Biden could embrace a large aid package financed by debt, according to a campaign adviser who insisted on anonymity to discuss private conversations.

 It was a suggestion that brought her more fully into Biden’s orbit.
 If Biden based his politics on empathy for hurting Americans, Yellen could supply the economic rigor to show how that empathy could be translated into policies to boost hiring and ease economic pain.

-Gene Sperling, a former director of the National Economic Council for Bill Clinton and Barack Obama, said both Biden and Yellen had a feel for how long-term job loss could crush people emotionally and economically.
+Gene Sperling, a former director of the National Economic Council for Bill Clinton and Barack Obama, said both Biden and Yellen had a feel for how long-term job loss could crush people emotionally and economically in ways that made it impossible for them to feel whole again.
+Both saw it as essential to restore jobs as fast as possible.

 “That is a place where both of their hearts merge with the lessons and experiences of previous deep recessions,” Sperling said.